Larry Finnegan

 Finnegan recorded several records in Swedish.
-The most successful was "Maria, min vän" (Maria, my friend), which spent 15 weeks at the best selling chart Kvällstoppen peaking at #1 and "Hälsa hem till mamma" (Send your greetings to my mama), which peaked at #6.
+The most successful was "Maria, min vän" (Maria, my friend), which spent 15 weeks at the best selling chart Kvällstoppen peaking at No. 1 and "Hälsa hem till mamma" (Send your greetings to my mama), which peaked at No. 6.
 His Swedish pronunciation was as good as perfect, without any American accent.

-He also wrote songs which became big hits for Swedish artists, for example "Skona mitt hjärta" (Spare My Heart), Pick up the pieces in Finnegan's original version, performed by Siw Malmkvist (which peaked at #6 and also is her best selling record in Norway rendering her a Norwegian silver disc) and "Världens rikaste flicka" (The Richest Girl In The World) and "Tack för alla kyssar" (Thanks For All The Kisses), both with Yvonne Norrman, a popular Swedish artist he had signed for his record company Svensk-American.
+He also wrote songs which became big hits for Swedish artists, for example "Skona mitt hjärta" (Spare My Heart), Pick up the pieces in Finnegan's original version, performed by Siw Malmkvist (which peaked at No. 6 and also is her best selling record in Norway rendering her a Norwegian silver disc) and "Världens rikaste flicka" (The Richest Girl In The World) and "Tack för alla kyssar" (Thanks For All The Kisses), both with Yvonne Norrman, a popular Swedish artist he had signed for his record company Svensk-American.
 "Tack för alla kyssar" is a long-lived success with several new versions, for example Schytts (1973) Thorleifs (1982), Flamingokvintetten (1984), Rose-Maries (1994), Stig Lorentz (2014), Tommy Karlsson (2020) and the Finnish danceband Dansdax (2022).